RinudsIoTJam/slackbot/README.md

 python app.py
 ```

-YYou set the Slack bot token in the config file `local_settings.py` or
+Set the Slack bot token in the config file `settings.json` or
-`local_settings.py` in the repository top directory with the content
+`local_settings.json` in the repository top directory with the content

 ```
 {